Karen Middleton CBE joined the CSP as chief executive in February 2014 from NHS England (formerly the Department of Health).

-In her last post, which she held for almost seven years, Karen was chief health professions officer, leading more than 80,000 physiotherapists and other allied health professionals in the NHS and other sectors.
+Karen’s previous role was as Chief Allied Health Professions Officer at NHS England and the Department of Health – a post which she held for seven years, leading more than 80,000 allied health professionals in the NHS and other sectors.

-Since graduating, Karen has worked in a wide variety of clinical and managerial roles.
-She initially specialised in MSK before moving into rehabilitation and then becoming associate director of primary care in Tower Hamlets, east London in 1999, when she managed the community nursing workforce.
+Since graduating, Karen has worked in a variety of clinical and managerial roles having specialised in MSK, before moving to rehabilitation and becoming associate director for primary care in Tower Hamlets, East London in 1999, where she managed the community nursing workforce.
 From there she moved to the London Directorate for Health and Social Care as a primary care development manager.
-In 2003 she joined the Department of Health as allied health professions advisor before being appointed as chief health professions officer four years later.
+In 2003 she joined the Department of Health as an allied health professional advisor before being appointed as Chief Allied Health Professions advisor in 2007.

 Karen is also a Fellow and President of the Society of Musculoskeletal Medicine, for whom she has taught at national and international levels.
 She studied at INSEAD in Paris as part of the European Leadership Programme and gained an MA in Consultation and the Organisation: A psychoanalytical approach in 2006.